briannajeanne/servermaintenance/README.md

 - The use of `sudo` is necessary to access some directories and retrieve accurate size information.
 - This script is specifically designed for Unix-like systems and may not work as expected on other platforms.

-Feel free to customize the script according to your specific requirements or integrate it into your system administration tasks for quick directory size assessments.